cloudmesh-community/fa18-516-19/project-report/report.md

 ---

-:o: please coudl you use proper markdown headings, code and so on,  I correct it now for the last time.

 * LAMP is a set of open source software packages used in a collaborative model to create web applications and web services.